Finns: Religion

-Christianity was introduced to Finns and Karelians from the east, in the form of Eastern Orthodoxy from the Medieval times onwards.
-However, Swedish kings conquered western parts of Finland in the late 13th century, imposing Roman Catholicism.
+Christianity was introduced to Finns from both the west and the east.
+Swedish kings conquered western parts of Finland in the late 13th century, imposing Roman Catholicism.
 Reformation in Sweden had the important effect that bishop Mikael Agricola, a student of Martin Luther's, introduced written Finnish, and literacy became common during the 18th century.
 When Finland became independent, it was overwhelmingly Lutheran Protestant.
 A small number of Eastern Orthodox Finns were also included, thus the Finnish government recognized both religions as "national religions".
 In 2017 70.9% of the population of Finland belonged to the Evangelical Lutheran Church of Finland, 1.1% to the Finnish Orthodox Church, 1.6% to other religious groups and 26.3% had no religious affiliation.
 Whereas, in Russian Ingria, there were both Lutheran and Orthodox Finns; the former were identified as Ingrian Finns while the latter were considered Izhorians or Karelians.

 Subdivisions

 Finns are traditionally assumed to originate from two different populations speaking different dialects of Proto-Finnic (kantasuomi).
 Thus, a division into Western Finnish and Eastern Finnish is made.
 Further, there are subgroups, traditionally called heimo, according to dialects and local culture.
 Although ostensibly based on late Iron Age settlement patterns, the heimos have been constructed according to dialect during the rise of nationalism in the 19th century.